Event Categories for 2018 - 2019

 LIFE, PERSONAL & SOCIAL SCIENCE

-Understand the anatomy and physiology of the Respiratory, Digestive and Immune Systems.
+Understand the anatomy and physiology of the Cardiovascular, Excretory and Lymphatic systems.

-Students will use their investigative skills in the scientific study of disease, injury, health, and disability in populations or groups of people with a focus on Food Borne Illness.
+Students will use their investigative skills in the scientific study of disease, injury, health, and disability in populations or groups of people.

 Participants will solve problems and analyze data or diagrams using their knowledge of the basic principles of genetics.

 Students will identify various specimens of amphibians and reptiles.

 Participants will be assessed on their understanding and evaluation of aquatic environments.

 Students will use process skills to complete tasks related to glaciers, glaciation and long-term climate change.

 Teams demonstrate their knowledge of ancient life by completing selected tasks at a series of stations including but not limited to fossil identification, answering questions about classification, habitat, ecologic relationships, behaviors, environmental adaptations and the use of fossils to date and correlate rock units.

 Understanding of basic meteorological principles with emphasis on analysis and interpretation of meteorological data, graphs, charts and images.